-- a. the ability to carry on the business in an orderly and efficient manner; - b. the safeguarding of its and its clients' assets; - c. the maintenance of proper records and the reliability of financial and other information used within and published by, the business; and - d. the compliance with all applicable laws and regulatory requirements.
+- a) the ability to carry on the business in an orderly and efficient manner; - b) the safeguarding of its and its clients' assets; - c) the maintenance of proper records and the reliability of financial and other information used within and published by, the business; and - d) the compliance with all applicable laws and regulatory requirements.

-These Guidelines are designed to provide meaningful guidance to registered persons and licensed traders with respect to the Commission's expectations in relation to internal controls.
+The Internal Control Guidelines are designed to provide meaningful guidance to licensed or registered persons with respect to the Commission's expectations in relation to internal controls.
 Given, however, the significant differences that exist in the organisational and legal structures of these firms as well as the nature and scope of the business activities conducted by them, there exists no single set of universally applicable internal control techniques and procedures which will guarantee the adequacy of a firm's internal controls.
-It must, however, be emphasized that the contents of these Guidelines are neither intended to, nor should be construed as, an exhaustive treatment of the subject matter.
+It must, however, be emphasized that the contents of the Internal Control Guidelines are neither intended to, nor should be construed as, an exhaustive treatment of the subject matter.

-The internal control needs of each registered person/licensed trader may vary and can only be determined based on a thorough analysis of each firm's particular structure and business operations and needs.
-The registered person/licensed trader together with the firm's senior management (hereinafter for convenience referred to collectively as "Management" and which may include as the case may be a firm's Board of Directors, Sole Proprietor, Chief Executive Officer, Managing Director, or other senior operating management personnel) are ultimately responsible for the adequacy and effectiveness of the internal control system implemented.
-These Guidelines set out various key controls and attributes of an adequate internal control system, as well as possible effective methods of achieving those attributes.
+The internal control needs of a licensed or registered person may vary from firm to firm depending upon a thorough analysis of each firm's particular structure and business operations and needs.
+The licensed or registered person and its senior management (hereinafter for convenience referred to collectively as "Management"), which may include a firm's Board of Directors, Chief Executive Officer, Managing Director, or other senior operating management personnel (as the case may be), are ultimately responsible for the adequacy and effectiveness of the internal control system implemented.

+The Internal Control Guidelines set out various key controls and attributes of an adequate internal control system, as well as possible effective methods of achieving those attributes.
 The Commission will take into account each firm's particular circumstances when assessing the adequacy of a firm's internal controls.